andreagurioli1995/IoT-Air-Quality-Monitoring-System/README.md

 - Open the first terminal and digit `influxd` to open the InfluxDB logging system.
 - Digit `telegraf --config http://localhost:8086/api/v2/telegrafs/<serial-code>` in a second terminal with the serial code given during the telegraf installation.

+## Grafana Dashboard
+We used Grafana for time series panels and check runtime views on the data changing over time.
+The entire guidelines to set it and put information inside an embedded dashboard are well-described in the [official documentation](https://grafana.com/docs/grafana/latest/getting-started/getting-started-influxdb/).

 ## Contributors
 - Andrea Gurioli (@andreagurioli1995)
 - Mario Sessa (@kode-git)